 - Market participants have different trading time frames.
 If we know for certain that the US will default in one year that will cause stocks to drop instantly, but there’s still time to invest and get out during the year, so people do.
 If the time frame is uncertain there’s more scope for price change.
 Miscalculations about trader’s ability to enter and exit cause bubbles to inflate and then crash.

-- Since the market isn’t pressured to price in the impact of future events until the exit window of each type of trader closes it doesn’t, and how it will eventually price the impact remains unknown.
-Market participants have to predict it and and the analyst with the better prediction of the market’s reaction wins.
-For example if you and I predict that a default will cause a 5% or 30% drop in asset prices one of us will come out looking smarter.
+- Since the market isn’t pressured to price in the impact of future events until the exit window of each type of trader closes, it doesn’t, and how it will eventually price the impact over time remains unknown.
+Market participants have to predict prices at specific times and and the analyst with the better prediction of the market’s reaction wins.
+For example if you and I predict that a default will cause a 5% or 30% drop in asset prices tomorrow (not eventually when the default happens) one of us will come out looking smarter.

 So, even in a world where everyone has full access to information about events, including likelihood and confidence, there are still opportunities.
 Opportunities arise from being better or worse at estimating how the market will compute price changes over time given known inputs, which is a notoriously hard but valid computational problem.